omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan_describe.md

 ## omnistrate-ctl service-plan describe

-Describe a service plan
+Describe a Service Plan

 ### Synopsis

-This command helps you describe a service plan in your service.
+This command helps you get details of a Service Plan for your service.

 ```
 omnistrate-ctl service-plan describe [service-name] [plan-name] [flags]